Current Graduate Students

 Fall 2017 Rebecca was awarded an Heirloom Plant Undergraduate Research Grant to examine the Phragmites plants found on the DNR Phragmites Adaptive Management Grant.
 She is using chloroplast sequences to determine what haploptypes of native and exotic Phragmites are present in Green Bay wetlands.

-Makayla Swain (BS anticipate 2019 Environmental Science) Makayla joined the lab in May 2018 to study conservation genetics of coral root orchids at Toft Point.
+Makayla Swain (BS 2019 Environmental Science) Makayla joined the lab in May 2018 to study conservation genetics of coral root orchids at Toft Point.
 She was awarded a Cofrin Center for Biodiversity grant to complete this study.
 In June 2018 Makayla joined our collaborative orchid project with the Ridges Sanctuary and the Smithsonian Ecological Research Center.
-She is now in a MS program studying climate change effects on forest ecosystems at the Memorial University of Newfoundland, St John’s, Canada.
+She is now in a MS program studying the effect of nonnative moose on forest ecosystems at the Memorial University of Newfoundland, St John’s, Canada.

 Maddison Quamme (BS May 2019 Biology/Environmenatl Science) and Jennifer Bahling (BS May 2019, Environmental Science).
 Jennifer and Maddy joined the lab September 2018 and worked on the Phragmites australis soil microbiome study.